 • Proficiency in: [Language]

-You can also use phrases like Conversational: [Language] or Working Knowledge of: [Language], but the above four are more precise and flexible in listing multiple languages.
+You can also use phrases like Conversational: [Language] or Working knowledge of: [Language], but the above are more precise and flexible in listing multiple languages.

 Once you’ve jotted down your proficiency in each language, consolidate them by level and order them from most to least advanced.
-You then have the finished text for a Languages resume section, which appears at or toward the bottom of the document.
+This finished text for a language resume section may be part of a greater skills section at the top or the bottom of the document.
+It can also be a stand-alone category if you choose.
 Here’s an example:

 Languages